aserto-dev/topaz/README.md

 ### Building from source

- `topaz` is currently using go v1.17 or above.
+ `topaz` is currently using golang v1.22.* to compile, `go.mod` files are pinned to 1.21 or lower.
 In order to build `topaz` from source you must:

  1. Install [mage](https://magefile.org/)
  2. Clone the repo